expo/expo/docs/versions/unversioned/sdk/magnetometer.md

 ### `Expo.Magnetometer.isAvailableAsync()`

-Is the sensor enabled on the device.
+Returns whether the magnetometer is enabled on the device.

 #### Returns

-- A Promise that resolves to a `boolean` denoting the availability of the sensor.
+- A promise that resolves to a `boolean` denoting the availability of the sensor.

 ### `Expo.Magnetometer.addListener(listener)`